Guscraftin/bot_XperPool/README.md

 - docs: send a embed message.
 - embed: send a custom embed message.
 - getdb: get some tables of the databases in excel file.
+- message: copy a message in another channel.
 - mission: create or edit a mission.
 - suggest: manage a suggestion message.
 ### For everyone